gbvbahia01/Make/README.md

 ## Setup File
 The configuration of the framework is made with a XML setup file.
 Is very important that you put this file in your project test resource folder.<br>
-Make uses this name for XML setup file by default but you can change it.
+Make uses the name make.xml for XML setup file by default but you can change it.
 If you do, before start to create objects with Make you need to call a static method at Factory class called loadSetup as the name of XML setup file as parameter:<br>

 ```<java>
  Factory.loadSetup("myXMLSetup.xml");